-Cybercrime as we all know is becoming an ever-important issue: over 50% of all crime in the UK is cybercrime related, and certain groups of people are seen as a significant target for criminals who will willingly exploit their lack of awareness online to contact these individuals and gain access to their computers and devices.
+Over 50% of all crime in the UK is cybercrime related.
+Certain groups of people are seen as a significant target for criminals who will willingly exploit their lack of awareness online to contact these individuals and gain access to their computers and devices.

-And so, in partnership with Sanctuary Housing Association we began to trial this project at Noble House, a retirement home on the outskirts of Worcester on Monday morning.
+We began the trial at Noble House, a retirement home on the outskirts of Worcester on Monday morning.
 In attendance from IASME was David Millard, Community Projects Co-ordinator, Wendy Barker, head of Community Projects and me, Alex Jones, Welfare Officer.
 We were also supported by Jamie Draper, Information Security Team Leader and Yusuf Raja, Graduate Trainee in tech from Sanctuary Housing and PC’s Mandy Gregg and Paul Slaymaker who even went around the home knocking on residents’ doors alerting them to the morning’s proceedings.

 Scammers have been known to go under a fake name and profile and convince the victim they are in a relationship.
 This is known as a romance scam and can be used to gain the victims trust to steal both money and personal information.
 Elderly people are targeted because of their isolation.